Armed Forces of Liberia

 The Armed Forces of Liberia (AFL) are the armed forces of the Republic of Liberia.
-Tracing its origins to a militia that was formed by the first black colonists in what is now Liberia, it was founded as the Liberian Frontier Force in 1908, and retitled in 1956.
-For almost all of its history, the AFL has received considerable materiel and training assistance from the United States.
-For most of the 1941–89 period, training was largely provided by U.S. advisers, though this assistance has not prevented the same generally low levels of effectiveness common to most of the armed forces in the developing world.
+The force traces its origins to a militia formed by early Americo-Liberian settlers in the 19th century.
+It was formally established as the Liberian Frontier Force in 1908 and renamed in 1956.
+For much of its history, the AFL has received significant materiel and training assistance from the United States.
+Between 1941 and 1989, this support was largely provided by U.S. advisers.
+However, a RAND Corporation assessment found that U.S.-supported training initiatives during the 1980s did not produce measurable improvements in the AFL’s overall training and professionalism.

-For most of the Cold War, the AFL saw little action, apart from a reinforced company group which was sent to ONUC in the Democratic Republic of the Congo in the 1960s.
-This changed with the advent of the First Liberian Civil War in 1989.
-The AFL became entangled in the conflict, which lasted from 1989 to 1996–97, and then the Second Liberian Civil War, which lasted from 1999 to 2003.
+During the Cold War, the AFL saw little action, apart from a reinforced company group deployed to ONUC in the Democratic Republic of the Congo in the 1960s.
+This changed with the outbreak of the First Liberian Civil War in 1989.
+The AFL became entangled in the conflict, which lasted from 1989 to 1997, followed by the Second Liberian Civil War from 1999 to 2003.

-As of 2014, the AFL consists of an infantry brigade, an air wing, and the coast guard.
+As of the mid-2010s, the AFL consists of an infantry brigade, an air wing, and the coast guard.
 For several years after the war, a Nigerian Army officer served as head of the armed forces.

-11 February is Armed Forces Day, having been proclaimed in 2011.
+11 February is observed as Armed Forces Day, officially proclaimed as a national holiday in 2011.